-The PCT traverses this landscape unit and crosses Tehachapi Willow Springs Road near the intersection of Cameron Canyon Road.
-Viewer groups in this landscape unit are limited to PCT users (including day hikers, thru or long-distance hikers, and equestrian riders) and motorists on Tehachapi Willow Springs Road.
+The Pacific Crest Trail (PCT) traverses this landscape unit and crosses Tehachapi Willow Springs Road near the intersection of Cameron Canyon Road.
+Viewer groups in this landscape unit are limited to PCT hikers and motorists on Tehachapi Willow Springs Road.
 The PCT is a National Scenic Trail under the National Trails System Act.
 The legal protection of scenic resources on the PCT is an indication of high viewer preference for natural scenic resources.
-KVPs 18a and 18b represent views by southbound PCT users as they approach the alignments.
+KVPs 18a and 18b represent views by southbound PCT hikers as they approach the alignments.
 Figure 3.16-8 shows the location of viewer groups, the PCT, other scenic resources, and KVPs in this landscape unit.
 Figure 3.16-9 provides a more detailed view of the PCT.